 - High Body Fat – People having a high body fat percentage, let’s say above 25%.

-Now although trained experienced individuals are less likely to experience a body recomposition, still there is a lot of research suggesting that it is still possible for them with the proper execution of the certain protocols of body recomposition that we are going to discuss in this article.
+Although trained, experienced individuals are less likely to experience a body recomposition, there is still a lot of research suggesting that it is still possible for them with the proper execution of the certain protocols of body recomposition that we are going to discuss in this article.

 3 Steps To Body Recomposition

-STEP 1 – The very first thing you need to do is to set up your Diet & Nutrition.
+STEP 1 – The first thing you need to do is set up your Diet & Nutrition.

 This is the most important factor in body recomposition.
 So you got to be in a calorie deficit if you want to induce fat loss.
-Though the catch here is to be in a very slight calorie deficit because various researchers have shown that being in a higher deficit comes with a greater reduction in protein synthesis.
-You don’t want to be in this state because you will never be able to grow muscle mass in this phase & we don’t want that to happen.
+Though the catch here is to be in a very slight calorie deficit, various researchers have shown that being in a higher deficit comes with a greater reduction in protein synthesis.
+So you don’t want to be in this state because you will never grow muscle mass in this phase & we don’t want that to happen.

 Calculate your maintenance calories first & go on a deficit of a minimum of 5% & a maximum of 20%.
 Going aboard this range will result in inevitable muscle loss.
 Apart from calories, protein intake plays the most important role here.
-Aim for a protein intake of 1g/lb of your bodyweight.
-Fill up the rest of the calories with good carbs & healthy fats.
+Aim for a protein intake of 1g/lb of your body weight.
+Then, fill up the rest of the calories with good carbs & healthy fats.
 However, it is recommended to take a higher carb intake to boost your performance at the gym.

 STEP 2 – Setting up your Training Routine.

 The key here is to switch up your training routine to provide a new stimulus for growth to your body.
-You still have to ensure that you are training with optimal muscle training frequency & volume but at the same time try to jinx up your routine by adding something that you haven’t done before or something that seems challenging to you.
+Of course, you still have to ensure that you are training with optimal muscle training frequency & volume but at the same time, try to jinx up your routine by adding something that you haven’t done before or something that seems challenging to you.
 For example, it could be anything like :

-– Switching your training split. [ Push, Pull, Legs ], or [ Full Body Split ] or [ Upper/Lower Split ] or it could be anything.
+– Switching your training split.
+For example, [ Push, Pull, Legs ], or [ Full Body Split ] or [ Upper/Lower Split ], or it could be anything.
 It’s completely up to you.

 – Increase & decrease your muscle training frequency.

-– Switch up exercises meaning find alternatives for the exercises that you have been doing & try something new.
+– Switch up exercises, meaning find alternatives for the exercises you have been doing & try something new.